Buttercup

 About Buttercup

-Star Wine List 2026 is a verified point of recognition for Buttercup in Chicago.
-The venue is verified as an all-day cafe and Italian-leaning bistro.
-Choose it when the goal is a relaxed cafe-bistro meal, not when the night calls for a venue with a documented tasting-menu format, named signature dishes, or other specifics that are not verified here.
+Buttercup holds Star Wine List 2026 recognition in Chicago.
+It is an all-day cafe and Italian-leaning bistro.
+Choose it when the goal is a relaxed cafe-bistro meal, not when the night calls for a venue with a tasting-menu format, named signature dishes, or other specific offerings.

 The useful way to think about this place is timing.
 Buttercup opens at 8 AM daily, with a shorter Monday schedule and evening hours Tuesday through Sunday.
 Friday and Saturday run latest, until 11 PM, while Tuesday through Thursday and Sunday run until 9 PM.
 That makes it more flexible than a daytime-only cafe, while still reading as a smart-casual, easygoing bistro rather than a high-ceremony dining room.